spin877/TVBOX_DISPLAY_I2C_SPI/README.md

 3. Determine the GPIO pins used for the SPI bus on your board by running the command `cat /sys/kernel/debug/gpio` on your Android device.

+4. install i2c-tools sudo apt install i2c-tools. scan i2c-bus,  sudo i2cdetect -y x 0..?

-4. Enable the necessary GPIO pins for the SPI bus using the provided commands.
+5. Enable the necessary GPIO pins for the SPI bus using the provided commands.
 This will allow communication with the TM1628 display.

 ## Contributing